rayokota/dropwizard-from-ar/README.md

-This generator is based on Project Jack: https://github.com/bryanduxbury/jack
+This code generator is based on Project Jack: https://github.com/bryanduxbury/jack